-Specific verbs convey specific meaning (like "to see" and "to read").
+Specific verbs convey specific meaning (like "see" and "read").
 Auxiliary verbs provide conjugators (like "is" and "had").
-Conjugators (like "was" and "will") accompany specific verbs to express a particular shade of verb meaning.
+Qualifiers (like "was" and "will") accompany specific verbs to express a particular shade of meaning.

 Specific and auxiliary verbs are used together to form tenses by conjugation.